 The pain from bile duct stones may come and go or it may remain constant.
 It may also be mild, then suddenly severe.
 (Severe pain may mimic the symptoms of a heart attack.)
 If you have the above symptoms, especially if you have a history of gallstones or gallbladder disease, schedule an appointment with one of the providers at Digestive Health Associates of Cheyenne.
 He or she will evaluate your condition and likely run tests to make a diagnosis, then talk with you about your treatment options.
 Leaving the condition unmanaged may cause swelling, irritation, and pain in the liver and/or gallbladder.
 Swelling may cause life-threatening complications including gallbladder burst or infection.

 After confirming the presence of bile duct stones using an imaging test such as an endoscopic ultrasound (EUS) or endoscopic retrograde cholangiography (ERCP) and using blood tests to look for infection and check liver and pancreas function, the next step is typically to remove the stones.
 Our physicians usually remove bile duct stones with surgery, and it is not uncommon to remove the gallbladder at the same time as a preventative measure for recurrence.
-Our highly trained and experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best diagnosis and treatment options for bile duct stones.
+Our board-certified, experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best diagnosis and treatment options for bile duct stones.
 Contact us today.

 At Digestive Health Associates, we are dedicated to helping you achieve and maintain an optimal level of digestive health.